 Monica Singer is an AmeriCorps VISTA (Volunteer in Service to America) supporting diversity and inclusion initiatives within the college of engineering at California Polytechnic State University, San Luis Obispo.
 There she received her Bachelor’s degree in Psychology with minors in Gender, Race, Culture, Science & Technology and Child Development.
 She is currently a research assistant in the Advancing Cultural Change lab on campus studying students’ lived experiences with a focus on STEM disciplines.
 Her research interests include masculinity and implicit bias in academia (specifically in the STEM fields).

 Dr. Katherine C. Chen is the Executive Director of the STEM Education Center at Worcester Polytechnic Institute (WPI).
 Her degrees in Materials Science and Engineering are from Michigan State University and MIT.
-Her research interests include pre-college engineering education and equity in education.
+Her research interests include pre-college engineering education, teacher education, and equity in education.

 Are you a researcher?
 Would you like to cite this paper?
 Visit the ASEE document repository at peer.asee.org for more tools and easy citations.